Mayfm/Mayfm/README.md

 # 🌸 Hi!
 I'm Mayela, a microbiologist exploring bioinformatics.

-I work with **metagenomic and microbiome data** with metagenomic and microbiome data and exploring bioinformatics as a research approach applicable to biological questions in any context.
+I work with **metagenomic and microbiome data** and exploring bioinformatics as a research approach applicable to biological questions in any context.

 I’ve worked with tools like phyloseq, Kraken, and KEGG Mapper, and I enjoy learning new bioinformatics tools and computational